Yellowen/Owrang/docs/dev/docs.dev.docs.md

 ## Building the Output pages

-Once the sources have been edited / updated, to build the documentation, login into your local ERPNext account.
+Once the sources have been edited / updated, to build the documentation, login into your local Owrang account.

 1. Open __Documenation Tool__ by adding `#Form/Documentation Tool` to the address bar.
 1. Check on all the pages to be generated